2025-2026 Sem I

 • Project: 35%

-• You can either model a system from scratch in TLA+ to argue about its correctness and show interesting edge cases/optimization that were not obvious in the paper.
+• You can model a (non-trivial) system from scratch in TLA+ to argue about its correctness and show interesting edge cases/optimization that were not obvious in the paper.

-• Or you can implement a system from scratch and evaluate its performance.
+• And/Or you can implement a (non-trivial) system from scratch and evaluate its performance.

 Ethics